zyizmoi/tic-tac-toi/README.md

 # Tic-Tac-Toi

 (WIP) Tic tac toe game with slighlty modified AI rules (for educational purposes).
-Also a famliarisation project for using tRPC with NPM workspaces + Supabase DB.
+Also a famliarisation project for using tRPC + Supabase DB.
 Adapted from https://github.com/mnik01/viteRPC.

 ## Setup